Associate of Science in Human Services (Social Work) (AS)

 This degree prepares students for entry-level employment in the field of Human Services (Social Work) through the study of legal and ethical issues, theories of practice and human behavior, history of social welfare and current policies.
 Students will acquire skills in critical thinking, case planning, crisis intervention, theory-based assessment, working knowledge of community resources and experience in a human services agency.

-- Use a case vignette in each course to identify any legal and ethical issues that might arise while providing services to the case.
+Legal and ethical: The student will use a case vignette in each course to identify any legal and ethical issues that might arise while providing services to the case.

-- Use a case vignette in each course to assess area in need of intervention and will discuss these interventions.
+Treatment planning: The student will use a case vignette in each course to assess area in need of intervention and will discuss these interventions.

-- Identify community resources that could be used to assist a person or family in a case vignette in each course.
+Community resources: The student will identify community resources that could be used to assist a person or family in a case vignette in each course.

 Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: entry level jobs in Health and Human Services and a variety of non-profit agencies in the community in the area of crisis management, substance abuse, eligibility, and case management.